aderbalfarias/snippet/Random/TechnicalInterview.md

 #### Explain what LINQ is?
 LINQ in an acronym for Language Integrated Query, it allow data manipulation, regardless of the data source which means that it supports many data providers like .NET Framework collections, SQL Server databases, MySql databases, ADO.NET databases, XML documents, and any collection of objects that support ```IEnumerable``` or generic ```IEnumerable<T>``` interfaces, *In short, LINQ bridges the gap between the world of objects and the world of data*.

+#### Explain the difference between Task and Thread in .NET?
+- Thread represents an actual OS-level thread, with its own stack and kernel resources.
+Thread allows the highest degree of control; you can ```Abort()``` or ```Suspend()``` or ```Resume()``` a thread, you can observe its state, and you can set thread-level properties like the stack size, apartment state, or culture.
+ThreadPool is a wrapper around a pool of threads maintained by the CLR.
+- The Task class from the Task Parallel Library offers the best of both worlds.
+Like the ThreadPool, a task does not create its own OS thread.
+Instead, tasks are executed by a TaskScheduler; the default scheduler simply runs on the ThreadPool.
+Unlike the ThreadPool, Task also allows you to find out when it finishes, and (via the generic Task) to return a result.

 #### What garbage collection is and how it works.
 Provide example of how you can enforce it in .NET?
 Garbage collection is a low-priority process that serves as an automatic memory manager which manages the allocation and release of memory for the applications.
 Each time a new object is created, the CLR allocates memory for that object from the managed **heap**.
 As long as free memory space is available in the managed heap the runtime continuos to allocate space for new objects.
 However memory is not infinite and when heap memory is full garbage collection comes to free some memory.<br>
 When **Garbage Collector** performs a collection it checks for objects in the managed heap that are no longer being used by the applications and performs the necessary operations to relcaim the memory, it will stop all running threads and find the objects in the heap that aren't being accessed by the main program and delete them, then reorganize all the objects left in the heap in order to make space and adjust all pointers to these objects in the heap and the stack.<br>